Quotations

 “Happy sin of Adam”; see also

-chapter 17 [p.
-248].
-The phrase seems to be loosely borrowed from the Exsultet (or Exultet),
+seems to be loosely borrowed from the Exsultet (or Exultet), hymn

-an ancient Easter hymn from the Roman Catholic liturgy.
-The relevant lines are:
+for the evening before Easter Day in the Roman Catholic liturgy.
+The relevant

 CHAPTER